dotm/dotm.github.io/_posts/2017-04-30-pro-mistake.markdown

 ﻿---
 layout: post
-title: "[Less Wrong Premise] The pros make mistakes too (even if they seem to be perfect)"
+title: "The pros make mistakes too (even if they seem to be perfect) [Less Wrong Premise]"
 ---

 Here’re some loops for your consideration.
 They may be a bit simplistic, but they can be pretty useful, especially if you’re clueless about things, like me when I was younger.